ace1nfinity/Online-TicTacToe/README.md

 * `Your_Turn` `Server Message`
 * `End` `Server Message`

+**Functionality:**
+* Allows Two clients to connect and play Tic-Tac-Toe.
+* Lets users select a Username to use during the game's duration.
+* Game can handle win conditions, and draw conditions.
+* Has basic error handling, recognizing invalid moves and client disconnects.

+**Security Flaws:**
+* There is no authentication required for this game, so it is possible that a third party could play moves for one of the players, making it unfair.
+A way to address this would be to add authentication and encryption, making it so no one outside the server and two clients could understand the current state of the game and whos turn it is.
+This would make it substantially harder for a third party to play moves in place of one of the other players.

 **Change Log:**
 * October 4th: added first implementation of server and client
 * October 9th: Updated server and made connections continuous